-When the copyright on Gilbert's words ended, Webster presented a weekly programme on the G&S operettas on the English Service.
-During his illness, Paddy O'Byrne read the scripts of this programme.
+When the copyright on Gilbert's words ended, Webster presented a weekly programme on the Gilbert and Sullivan operettas on the English Service.
+During his illness in 1962, Paddy O'Byrne read the scripts of this programme.

 DRAWING ROOM, April 1962

-Anne presented a programme of recordings and reminisced about her life and career in England.
+Anne presented a series of programmes in which she presented recordings and reminisced about her life and career in England.

 PORT ELIZABETH ORATORIO FESTIVAL, November 1962